 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-It is important to note that while this amount is probably the most reliable indication of what a property is worth, it may not be the price at which the property closes.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-At the end of the day, an appraiser from Filson's Real Estate Appraisal Services, Inc. will help you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
+Note: While this amount is probably the most reliable indication of what a house is worth, it may not be the price at which the property closes.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+It all comes down to this, an appraiser from Filson's Real Estate Appraisal Services, Inc. will help you get the most fair and balanced property value, so you can make profitable real estate decisions.